14+ Raspberry Pi Server Projects

 In this tutorial, I will be going through the steps on how to setup a Raspberry Pi VPN server using the OpenVPN software.
 I will also go into setting up various things you must do to ensure that your connection is as secure as possible by setting up encryption keys....read more

 As I mentioned above, these are a just a few of the Raspberry Pi server projects that you’re able to do.
-You will find that the amount of projects that you’re able to do based around just a database is incredibly high in number.
+You will find that the number of projects that you’re able to do based on just a database is incredibly high in number.

 One thing a lot of people have trouble with the Pi is the Linux based operating systems.
-If you fall in this category then it might be worth checking out some of the getting started guides.
+If you fall into this category, then it might be worth checking out some of the getting started guides.
 They will help you learn a lot of the basics.

 I hope that you enjoy these server projects and that you don’t run into any issues.
 If you do find yourself having an issue, then be sure to leave a comment on the relevant tutorial.